 What is the parent/caregiver’s role in ABA therapy?

 CAC encourages parent involvement during behavior therapy sessions.
 Initially, while the clinician is building rapport, it is sometimes not necessary to be very involved as the clinician’s goal is to simply play, bond with your child and test out strategies.
-As time goes on and progress is made with goals, parents are encouraged to observe and practice alongside their assigned clinician when possible.
-Many of our treatment plans will include at least one parent goal, for the purpose of ensuringng that treatment progress can generalize to other environments.
-For example, if we work with your child on a specific communication goal in the clinic that they master, a goal will likely be written to generalize skills mastered in their natural environment or to simply practice 1-2 basic ABA principles in the home per authorization period.
-We do offer online training courses to help understand some of the goals you may see in practice during behavior sessions.
+As time goes on and progress is made with goals, parents are encouraged to observe and practice alongside their assigned clinician on occasion.
+All of out treatment plans will include at least one parent goal, for the purpose of ensuringng that treatment progress can generalize to other environments.
+For example, if we work with your child on a specific communication goal in the clinic that they master, a goal will likely be written to then teach family members how to support this skill in the home environment.
+Additionally, we do offer free access to online training courses for families to help understand some of the goals you may see in practice during behavior sessions.
 Please reach out to your assigned clinician if this is something of interest!

 Do you work with siblings and/or peers?

 Siblings and peers may be involved in portions of therapy if it supports the goals being targeted.
 For example, if your child has a goal to interact with siblings in play, the clinician may work first work one on one with your child to master interactive games, then bring in a sibling to help to generalize this skill to the natural environment.
 Similarly, if your child struggles to stay seated with the family at the dinner table and you choose to target this as a goal, the clinician may schedule a session to work with your child during this time to help support in this specific situation.
 CAC cannot be responsible for siblings during times when they are not active participants in the therapy, so a parent should would need to remain available nearby when clinicians are working together with a sibling.

 Do I need to provide anything for therapy?